ArianZambrano/ArianZambrano/README.md

 About Me
 ========
-I'm is Arian Zambrano and I study Software Engeenering at San Marcos University in Lima, Perú.
+I'm Arian Zambrano and I study Software Engeenering at San Marcos University in Lima, Perú.

 Programming is one of my greatest passions, and I work everyday on becoming a skillful software developer.